ilmikko/six.js/README.md

 	()

 ## FAQ
-* Why?
+* Q: Why?
-- Why not?
+- A: Why not?

-* No, seriously, why?
+* Q: No, seriously, why?
-- Well, it's a proof of concept.
+- A: Well, it's a proof of concept.
 I think there are now tools online that can convert any piece of JavaScript code into this, there's a fancy name for it too but I can't remember it.
-- I watched the awesome presentation Wat on https://www.destroyallsoftware.com/talks/wat.
+- A: I was inspired by the awesome presentation Wat on https://www.destroyallsoftware.com/talks/wat.
 The one thing that really struck me is that `true+true+true = 3`.
 That's where it all started from :)

 ## Theory
 	We can already represent all of the numbers.